 Accordingly, if you were regulated in Ireland, you would be able to provide regulated services within the above countries without requiring additional licenses in those countries.
 To achieve this, you would need to apply for a ‘passport’ to do so.

-10. How long does it take to obtain the license?
+10. How long does it take to obtain the E-money EMI / Electronic Money Institution license in Ireland?

 The following will apply with regards to the initial capital.